linsam/netnsfinder/README.md

     f0000328 (4026532648) via /run/docker/netns/1-c1itwam2i1
     f0000402 (4026532866) via /run/netns/testnet
     f0000462 (4026532962) via /tmp/my_net_bindmount
+    f00004c2 (4026533058) via /tmp/blah (via /proc/18597/ns/mnt)

+(We see a couple errors displayed.
+This indicates that there might be network namespaces under mount namespaces (in the example, under PIDs 46 and 4669) that we can't see.)

 This shows several network namespaces.
 The first always exists, the network namespace of init.
-Next in the above list are 4 namespaces reachable by a process running in them.
-One of those is also a bind-mount by docker, which indicates that pid is probably a container/contained process.
+Next in the above list are 4 namespaces reachable by a process running in them (1820, 3770, 4669, and 14885).
+One of those is also a bind-mount by docker, which indicates that pid is probably a container or contained process.

-After that are 2 docker bind-mounts and one ip bind-mount ("ip netns...").
+After that are 2 docker bind-mounts (ingress_sbox and 1-c1itwam2i1.

+After that is one ip bind-mount (made with "ip netns add...") called testnet

-Finally, one bind-mount by-hand namespace.
+After that, one bind-mount by-hand namespace (/tmp/my_net_bindmount).

+Finally, there is a hand mounted namespace at /tmp/blah, but not visible in the current mount namespace.
+It is at least visible via the mount namespace of PID 18597.

 For names under /run/netns (in this example: "testnet"), one can use the ip command directly to inspect the network of the namespace.